-Emboldened by the Three Lions managing to win their opening games at the 2018 World Cup, we’ve decided to revisit some of the most outstanding England performances of the last three decades.
+With Gareth Southgate getting the side back on track, we’ve decided to revisit some of England’s most outstanding performances of the last three decades.
 Bet on England here.

 In truth, it’s pretty slim pickings – but let’s focus on the positives.
 Here’s Gazza and co at their finest…

 West Germany 1 – 1 England (Germany win on penalties), 1990, Italy World Cup

 On the face of it, it’s a little disappointing that one of England’s most memorable performances of the last 30 years came in a game that, strictly speaking, they lost.
 Still, Bobby Robson’s team put in a fine showing at Turin’s Stadio delle Alpi – and in a World Cup semi-final, no less!

 There had been some magical moments en route to this encounter, most notably an implausible 119th minute turn-and-volley from David Platt to break the deadlock against Belgium, though it was Gary Lineker’s run of goals (including two penalties in a quarter-final against Cameroon) that had propelled England this far.

 And England began well here, the Three Lions having the best of it for most of the opening 45 minutes, even if Germany had Bobby Robson’s side under real pressure towards the end of the half.
 After the interval, Andreas Brehme would put Germany ahead in the 59th minute thanks to an unfortunate deflection off Paul Parker.